-How to Get Air Bubbles Out of Polycrylic
+How To Get Air Bubbles Out Of Polycrylic

 The source of air bubbles in Polycrylic finish may be dust or some other foreign matter on the surface and/or overworking the application process.
 Any bubbles that exist a minute or two after application will need to be cleared away before the Polycrylic dries.
 You can sand away bubbles that are present in a dried finish and a subsequent top coat applied.
 It is best to apply the material in such a way that very few or no bubbles are introduced.